Classical Swine Fever: Tackling One of Agriculture’s Biggest Challenges

 About the Author

-Associate Professor Dr. Kiattawee Choowongkomon is a leading figure in biochemical research, with expertise in developing molecular sensors and diagnostic tools.
-Based at Kasetsart University, he has published over 200 research papers and has made significant contributions to the field of veterinary diagnostics and biosensor technologies.
-His work is known for its practical applications and potential to drive innovation in various industries.
+Associate Professor Dr. Kiattawee Choowongkomon is a leading figure in biochemical research, with expertise in developing molecular sensors and diagnostic tools, Through research collaborations with leading institutions both in Thailand and internationally, Associate Professor Dr. Kiattawee work practical applications and potential to drive innovation in various industries.

 About the Research